amanarora9848/ros2_craneSim_SoFaR_UniGe/README.md

 # ROS2 Crane-Simulator
-This is the second assignment for the "Software Architecture for Robotics" course at the University of Genoa.
+This is the second assignment for the "Software Architecture for Robotics" course at the University of Genoa, Italy.
 The project consists of a 2D simulation of a crane, performing pick and place operations.
 Implementation is done in ROS2/Python with the help of the Arcade library.
-The simulation node is already developed and provided by [@SimoneMacci0](https://github.com/SimoneMacci0).
+The simulation node is already developed and provided by [@SimoneMacci0](https://github.com/SimoneMacci0) in this [repo](https://github.com/SimoneMacci0/sofar-crane-simulator).
 The controller nodes and the robot logic node have been implemented as part of the assignment deliverables.

 ## Dependencies